jagho-jcs/jagho-digital-transformation-project/README.md

 It should not be specific to any service or application and should be generic/vanilla and re-usable as possible.

-Make sure every argument is parameterize.
+Make sure every argument is parameterized.
 Do not hard code maps which may be different for other use cases (for example the lambda argument "environment"), instead create a variable map.

 Add conditions where appropriate - for example S3 resources that require CORRS.. you can not add this as an option, you will need to add a condition on the resource, then add another resource to create without CORRS.